Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 They were all full of bugs, mostly incomplete, and featured "upgrades" for mobile that couldn't be turned off while playing on desktop.
 And worse, my beloved childhood game has been reduced to a _10 FPS_, bug addled game that was clearly ported by someone who barely had understood what they were doing and just threw it on the site so they could say it was there.
 It was one of the worst experiences I've had in a while.

-I went through this journey in 2023 and told myself that it would absouletly get better in the future.
+I went through this journey in 2021 and told myself that it would absouletly get better in the future.
 It's 2025 now and nothing has changed.
-The games are in the same state they were in back then and it feels like Neopets as a whole is a ship on fire that the owners are attempting to put out by spitting on it.
+The games are in the same state they were in back then and it feels like Neopets as a whole is a ship on fire that is attempting to put out by spitting on it.
 And I thought to myself: "Surely it can't be to hard to fix this mess of a game?"
 And I was right, _sorta_.

 In order to get to the bug fixing, I would have to get through multiple layers of... _JavaScript Deobfuscation_.

 For those unfamilliar, JavaScript is an interpreted language, meaning throughout the pipeline of writing the code to running it, it doesn't get translated to binary that is directly ran by the CPU; Rather, the source code is read in and gets converted to [bytecode](https://en.wikipedia.org/wiki/Bytecode) and is then executed by an interpreter.
 This is a massive oversimplification (as [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) does exist), but it demonstrates why you're able to get the full JavaScript source code of a website, except if they use obfuscation.

-Obfuscation is the act of taking JavaScript source code and modifying it in order to hide how it executes and to protect it from outside modification.
-There are multiple ways to obfuscate code, and I'll be covering a few used in this post.
+Obfuscation is the act of taking JavaScript source code and modifying it in order to hide (obfuscate) how it executes and to protect it from outside modification.

 Now, I know some JavaScript --- I wrote this whole website practically from scratch (thank you [hugo](https://gohugo.io/)) --- but I'm more comfortable in the land of the compiled, so I wasn't so sure I could get enough of the original JavaScript code from the obfuscated code to do any bug fixing.

 But, I'm rather hard headed, so I got to work.

 ## Deobfuscation
 To begin with, I searched for enterprise level JavaScript obfuscators, this was mostly to get an undertanding what I'd have to do.
 The second solution I came across was [JScrambler](https://jscrambler.com/) and it looks like this: